elbardii/So_Long/test_README.md

 If Valgrind is installed on the system, tests for memory leaks:
 - Runs the game with Valgrind to detect any memory leaks or errors

+## Advanced Test Features

+### Test Timing
+The script measures the execution time for each test:
+- Displays the time taken in milliseconds for each map test
+- Helps identify performance issues with specific map types

+### Test Logging
+Test results are saved to a log file (`test_results.log`):
+- Records a timestamp for the test session
+- Captures all test outputs for future reference
+- Useful for tracking regression issues over time

+### Random Map Generation
+The script includes functionality to generate random test maps:
+- Creates maps with customizable dimensions
+- Useful for stress testing with diverse map layouts
+- Generated maps are saved with the prefix `generated_` in the maps directory

+### Cleanup Function
+The script includes an automatic cleanup routine:
+- Removes any dynamically generated map files
+- Deletes the test log file when testing is complete
+- Activated automatically when the script exits (via trap)

 ## Exit Codes

 The test script expects: